Little Mix kick off UK edition of One World: Together At Home

 Hosts: Claudia Winkleman, 48, Dermot O’Leary, 36, and Clara Amfo, 35, hosted the concert which relived some highlights from Saturday’s show and presented a few new performances

-‘Please take care of yourself, take care of your loves ones, stay home and save lives.
+‘Everybody, please take care of yourselves, protect your loves ones, stay home and save lives.
 Hopefully this rendition of Touch will put a smile on your faces’, concluded Perrie.

 She was then joined by bandmates Leigh-Anne Pinnock, Jade Thirlwall and Jesy Nelson who sang together in perfect harmony.